MuhammadMoiz1/PureToons/README.md

 | RF-DETR      | **0.89**  | 0.86   | **0.86**  |
 | Faster R-CNN | 0.60      | 0.87   | 0.70     |

-> **YOLOv11** demonstrated superior recall, ideal for maximum coverage of inappropriate instances. **RF-DETR** offered the best precision, minimizing false alarms.
+> YOLOv11 yielded the highest recall, ideal for capturing most instances of inappropriate visuals.
+RF-DETR offered superior precision, minimizing false positives—a valuable trait for sensitive content moderation.

 ---

 ## 5. Multi-Modal Fusion Strategy

-- NLP and CV modules process subtitles and video frames independently.
+- NLP and CV subsystems operate independently on subtitles and visual frames.
-- Their respective outputs (text classification probabilities and object detection bounding boxes) are **fused at the decision level** using a late fusion architecture.
-- This enables **contextual verification** across modalities, improving classification robustness and confidence scores.
+- Results are fused at the **decision layer**, allowing mutual validation and improved **classification confidence**.
+- Enables robust detection even when one modality presents weak or ambiguous signals.

 ---

 ## 6. Conclusion

-The Puretoons system demonstrates that a **multi-modal, context-aware, and human-in-the-loop approach** to content filtering in children's media significantly enhances both accuracy and reliability.
-The use of Transformer models augmented with contrastive learning and iterative data refinement strategies resulted in superior classification performance.
-In parallel, CV models such as YOLOv11 provided efficient and precise detection of sensitive visuals in stylized media.

----

-## 7. Future Directions

-- **Audio Modality Integration** to capture tonal implications and off-screen cues.
-- **Temporal Modeling** with 3D CNNs or Video Transformers to consider sequence continuity.
-- **Cross-lingual and Cultural Dataset Expansion** for improved generalizability.
-- **Edge Deployment Optimization** for real-time content moderation on mobile platforms.
+**Puretoons** demonstrates that the integration of NLP and CV through a **multi-modal architecture**, combined with thoughtful dataset design and iterative validation, can substantially improve inappropriate content detection in stylized media.
+By focusing on both **contextual language cues** and **cartoon-specific visuals**, this system significantly outperforms traditional, metadata-based or mono-modal moderation techniques.

 ---